core-wg/oscore/draft-ietf-core-object-security.md

       Provisional registration?
 No

-## CoAP Content-Formats Registry
+## CoAP Content-Formats Registry {#content-format}

 IANA is requested to add the following entry to the "CoAP Content-Format" registry.
-ID assignment in the 0-255 range is requested.
+ID assignment in the 10000-64999 range is requested.

 ~~~~~~~~~~~
 +----------------------+----------+----------+-------------------+